ProblemBears/TheBearLibrary/README.md

 <h1 align="center"> The Bear Library </h1>
-<p align="center"> This GitHub repo is my personal storage of notes I take throughout my career </p>
+<p align="center"> This GitHub repo is my personal storage of notes I take to reference when needed.
+I plan to convert these into other mediums for teaching </p>

 <h2> Programming Languages </h2>